waynecharr/Note_Taker_Site/README.md

 - "Updated the route for html-routes"
 - "Updated the server.js for the middleware and fixed issues with the html-routes.js"
 - "Updated potential issues with the html-routes not pulling in the notes redirection."
+- "added app.use(express.urlencoded({ extended: true })) to the server.js file"
+- "made some adjustments to the html-routes that should hopefully resolve an error with the posting of notes"